 You can avoid the need for a GSA but it will depend on the strength of your application, your commercial property, and the residential property that you’re using to secure the loan.

 How do I avoid a GSA?

 More often than not, borrowers simply accept a General Security Agreement without bothering to ask if it’s really needed.

-Some lenders are more flexible than others and will often waive the need for a GSA depending on the following:
+Some lenders are more flexible than others and will often waive the need for a GSA depending on a combination of the following.

 The credit department may only argue for a GSA when it comes to purpose-built properties.